 "Most ice-melt products are a skin irritant," Erika Loftin, a veterinarian and critical care specialist at DoveLewis Emergency Animal Hospital, tells The Dodo.
 "Depending on the materials used, the chemicals can cause dryness, cracking and even burns to a dog's pads."

-Here's how to make your own paw balm to help heal and protect your dog's pads:
+If you notice your dog's paws looking less than happy, you can make your own paw balm to help heal and protect your dog's pads:

 Even more dangerous than eroding those tender paws, road salt can be inadvertently swallowed by dogs.

 "If a dog licks their paws after walking on it, they can ingest the ice-melt chemicals, which can be toxic," Loftin notes.